IsakLundin/DA3018Project/notebook.md

 I got okay that it is not required to use histograms and that the text file table is enough when handing in.
 I now noticed in the description of the project that a table is enough.
 I should have read more thorough.
 I will now contine with the report.

+## 5/6-21
+Finished the report, but will read through it a couple of times and try to spot spelling errors and grammatical errors.
+Will then invite Lars to the repository and turn in the link for the repository on Athena.